CartoDB/cartodb/doc/API.md

 ### cartodb.geo.ui.InfoBox

-Show an small box when the user hovers on a map feature.
+Shows a small box when the user hovers on a map feature.
 The position is fixed:

 <div class="code-title">cartodb.geo.ui.InfoBox</div>
 ```javascript